Homestay – Host Family Information

 If your student is paying you directly (as opposed to someone else paying on their behalf), it has been explained to them to pay the $900.00 homestay fee by the first of each month.
 In case your student forgets, a gentle reminder wouldn’t hurt.

-Students are responsible for paying for their own toiletries, entertainment, bus expenses, and school supplies.
+Students are responsible for paying for their own toiletries (if they prefer to not use products supplied their hosts), entertainment, bus expenses, and school supplies.

 7. What additional responsibilities do homestay parents have?